eonrider/eonrider.github.io/index.md

 I have experience in developing and deploying a range of technologies from both web and desktop applications in Windows environments to those in Linux.

-I am an enthusiast of digital privacy and security.
+I am an enthusiast of privacy and security.
 I have considered being more involved in this space but I have not yet done so.
 Look out for that in 2021!
-(I have already annoyed all my close friends already about the importance of *x* or *y* or *z* ~~and I crave to do it to many more people~~.)

 ## Interests